Terralogic Partners with Aparavi, taking Data Intelligence and Automated Data Governance to the next level | Business

 Terralogic Partners with Aparavi, taking Data Intelligence and Automated Data Governance to the next level

-BANGALORE, India, Aug.
-21, 2021 PRNewswire -- Terralogic Software Solutions Inc. and Aparavi partners to help customers minimize data complexity, and data footprint by 6-46, lower cost by 8-40, giving customers value-based data effectively mitigating risk management.Through this partnership with Aparavis Data Intelligence Automation, two organizations will help their clients by providing services that transform and consolidate distributed data on a global scale.

-BANGALORE, India, Aug.
-21, 2021 /PRNewswire/ -- Terralogic Software Solutions Inc. and Aparavi partners to help customers minimize data complexity, and data footprint by 6-46%, lower cost by 8-40%, giving customers value-based data effectively mitigating risk management.
+Terralogic Software Solutions Inc. and Aparavi have partnered to help customers minimize data complexity, and data footprint by 6%-46%, lower cost by 8%-40%, giving customers value-based data effectively mitigating risk management.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)